ChatterjeeGroup-ISTA/PolyHorn/README.md

 Also add solvers to PATH:

 ```
-export PATH=$PATH:absolute/path/to/solver/folder (e.g. home/aaa/PolyHorn/solver)
+export PATH=$PATH:[polyhorn]/solver
 ```
+where `[polyhorn]` is the directory where PolyHorn is cloned.

 ### Running PolyHorn

-To run PolyHorn on `input-example.smt2` the following command should be executed (`path/to/polyhorn/main.py` is the path to `main.py` file inside the library):
+To run PolyHorn on `input-example.smt2` the following command should be executed:

 ```
-python3 path/to/polyhorn/main.py --smt2 input-example.smt2
+python3 [polyhorn]/src/polyhorn/main.py --smt2 input-example.smt2
 ```

 To run PolyHorn on `input-example.smt2` with `config-example.json` the following command should be executed: